 Neuropathy is the name given to any condition that affects the regular activity of your nerves.
 Neuropathy affects over 25% of Americans and that number more than doubles for those with diabetes.
-Call or make an appointment online today with one of the specialists at The Nexus Pain Center in Columbus, Georgia, for relief from feelings of numbness, prickling, or muscle weakness.
+Call or make an appointment online with one of the specialists at The Nexus Pain Center in Columbus or LaGrange, Georgia, for relief from feelings of numbness, prickling, or muscle weakness.

 Your brain and spinal cord make up your central nervous system, which uses your peripheral nervous system to send information to the rest of your body.
 When the cells get damaged or destroyed, this communication system gets warped, resulting in pain and numbness, as well as muscle and organ damage.

 The most common cause of neuropathy is diabetes.
 Other sources include:

 Diagnosis at The Nexus Pain Center begins with a review of your medical history and symptoms.
 The doctor may then order blood tests to look for the cause of your nerve damage.
 Other tests often include:

 Neurological exams help confirm a diagnosis of neuropathy.

 If your neuropathy results from diabetes, it's crucial that you maintain control over your blood sugar.
 However, the doctors at the Nexus Pain Clinic also have several options available, including:

 Spinal cord stimulation (SCS) applies a continuous low-voltage electrical current to your spinal cord to block pain and offer relief.
 There are three types of SCS devices, conventional, radiofrequency, and rechargeable.

 Conventional devices require little maintenance or effort.
 However, minor surgery is the only way to replace the power source.